nrfconnect/sdk-nrf/applications/nrf_desktop/doc/ble_scan.rst

 * Information about Low Latency Packet Mode (LLPM) support.

 The module uses Zephyr's :ref:`zephyr:settings_api` subsystem to store the information in the non-volatile memory.
-This information is required to filter out unbonded devices, because the nRF Desktop central connects and bonds with only one mouse and one keyboard.
+This information is required to filter out unbonded devices, because the nRF Desktop central connects and bonds only with a defined number of mice and keyboards.

 Bluetooth connection interval
 =============================